xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-install-libmodsec-with-nginx.rst

 =====================================================

-`ModSecurity <https://www.modsecurity.org/>`_, originally written as a web application firewall (WAF) for Apache servers, is the de-facto standard for open-source WAF solutions.
+`ModSecurity <https://www.modsecurity.org/>`_, originally written as a web application firewall (WAF) for Apache servers, is the de facto standard for open-source WAF solutions.
 Recent work on the project has shifted focus toward providing a generic shared library that any web server can use to protect HTTP(S) requests.
 These instructions touch on building and configuring